Founder / Director

 Born in Rajasthan, India.

-Josh has been a part of the industry for over 15 years and works independently as a consulting Designer and Creative Director.
+Josh has been a part of the industry for over 15 years and works independently as a fashion designer and multidisciplinary creative.

 Cementing traditional ethics with radical modernism, Josh Goraya aims at fostering a scheme of restrained urbanity.
 His motivation is the contradiction between undying classic beliefs and uprising youth.